 2. Advantages of a private limited company in the UK

 An LTD is a separate legal entity with its own assets and limited liabilities.
-Overall, the advantages of private limited companies in the UK include:
+The advantages of private limited companies in the UK are listed below:

-Flexible structure – An LTD can be collectively owned by as many as 50 people.
+An LTD can have as many as 50 owners.
 You can arrange ownership – any person, partnership, even corporation can be the owner.
 You can decide what percentage of the profits to give to whom, and assign the scope of each manager’s power to deal with business’s day-to-day affairs.

-Professional status – Forming an LTD can add valuable prestige and credibility to your business.
-This is due to the fact that they are much more thoroughly monitored than other structures, with compliance obligations and reporting requirements in place.
+Forming an LTD can add valuable prestige and credibility to your business.
+This is because they are more well-monitored than other structures, with obligations and reporting requirements in place.
 Adding Ltd after your name helps reassure your clients that you are legit and official.

 3. Disadvantages of a private limited company in the UK

-Personal information disclosure – When forming an LTD, a wealth of information is displayed on the public record (via the Registrar of Companies), which increases the risk of disclosing private information of the owners and the LTD itself.
+When forming an LTD, your details will appear on the public record (via the Registrar of Companies), which increases the risk of disclosing private information.

-Strict record-keeping procedures – LTDs are required to adhere to strict bookkeeping practices, including taking minutes of meetings and recording all decisions taken by directors and shareholders.
+An LTD needs to follow strict bookkeeping practices, including taking minutes of meetings and recording all decisions taken by directors and shareholders.

 4. Requirements for formation of Private Limited Company in the UK